clan-lol/clan-homepage/content/blog/2024-03-19-hello-world.md

 template = "blog/page.html"

 [taxonomies]
-authors = ["Mic92"]
+authors = ["W", "Qubasa"]

 [extra]
-lead = "In a digital age where privacy and control over one's digital footprint are increasingly scarce"
+lead = "By revolutionizing OS creation and management,"
 +++

-Clan emerges as a beacon of hope.
-More than just a project, it represents a revolutionary approach to reclaiming the internet and computing from the ground up.

-By revolutionizing OS creation and management, Clan enables users to build any system from a git repository, automate secret handling, and join devices in a secure darknet for unmatched integration.
+Clan enables users to build any system from a git repository, automate secret handling, and join devices in a secure darknet for unmatched integration.
 This seamless control extends from applications to the OS kernel itself, redefining what it means to manage your digital environment effortlessly.

 ## How Clan Changes the Game